 The premium compact crossover/SUV class continues to be a very popular category.
 The segment has swelled significantly the last few years, and for 2022 there are two new additions.

-The least expensive 2016 premium compact crossover SUV (Mercedes-Benz GLA-Class) starts at just over $32,000, while the most expensive (the Porsche Macan) starts at almost $53,000 in base S form and almost $74,000 in Turbo form.
-Most competitors are grouped in the mid-$30,000 to mid-$40,000 range, though in all cases, options can boost the bottom line considerably.
+The least expensive premium compact crossover SUV (the Buick Envision) starts around $32,000, while the most expensive (the Land Rover Range Rover Velar) starts around $57,000 in base form and more than $90,000 in topline trim.
+Most competitors are grouped in the mid-$30,000 to mid-$40,000 range to start, though in all cases, options can boost the bottom line considerably.

 MODELS THAT OFFER SOMETHING UNUSUAL

 There aren’t any entries with features that really stand out here, save for the Audi Q5 Sportback, BMW X4, Infiniti QX55, and Mercedes-Benz GLC Coupe “hatchbacks” and the off-road-focused Land Rover Defender.
 The available high-performance engines in the Alfa Romeo Stelvio, BMW X3 and X4, Jaguar F-PACE, Land Rover Defender, Mercedes AMGs, Porsche Macan, and the sporty SQ5 variant of Audi’s Q5—all of which produce 300 hp or more—are noteworthy too.

 There are five hybrids offered in the class.
 The Lexus NX 350h is a regular hybrid, and the Audi Q5 55 TFSI e quattro, Lexus NX 450h+, Lincoln Corsair Grand Touring, and Volvo XC60 T8 are plug-in hybrids (note that some of these hybrids are focused on performance as much as fuel economy).

 Land Rover Defender

 Land Rover Discovery Sport